Sheraton Centre Toronto Hotel: Description

 The hotel consists of three connected buildings located between Queen, York, and Richmond streets: the three-floor entrance, the eleven-floor building on Richmond Street, and the main building, which has 43 floors and faces Queen Street, looking directly at the Toronto City Hall.

 The project was developed by John B. Parkin Associates.
 The hotel's design was a collaboration between the City Hall's architects, Parkin and Associates, Seppo Valjus, and Searle, Wlibee, and Rowland.
 Its concrete exterior was designed to match the City Hall in colour and texture.

 The inner yard contains a landscaped garden with a waterfall, which was designed by a Canadian architect, J. Austin Floyd.
 The hotel has 171,716 sq ft of total event space, the largest hotel convention facilities in Toronto, including a ballroom with a capacity of 3500.
 The hotel lobby serves as one of the nodes of the PATH network of pedestrian tunnels.
 There was a two screen cinema on the lower level until the 1990s.
 The hotel is connected to the square by a walk bridge over Queen Street West.
 The transmitter for CIRR-FM is located atop the hotel.

+Family, Business and Leisure Travel

+The Sheraton Centre Toronto Hotel is designed to accommodate a wide range of travellers, including families, business guests, and those combining work with leisure ("bleisure").

+For families, the hotel offers amenities such as a year-round heated indoor/outdoor swimming pool, as well as family-oriented programming during select periods, including children's activities and entertainment.
+The property also features dedicated spaces for younger guests, including a playroom known as "The Clubhouse", and family-friendly services such as connecting rooms and in-room dining options which can be tailored to children.

+A key feature of the hotel is its indoor/outdoor pool, which is among the largest of its kind in downtown Toronto & open all year, snow or shine.
+The pool spans approximately 25 metres and allows guests to swim between indoor and outdoor sections through a glass partition, remaining open year-round with temperatures typically maintained between 25 °C and 28 °C.

+Business travellers are supported by extensive meeting and conference facilities, including more than 130,000 square feet of event space, a business centre, and flexible workspaces throughout the property.
+Its location in Toronto's financial district and proximity to the PATH network provide convenient access to offices, transit, and key commercial hubs.

+For leisure travellers, the hotel is centrally located near major attractions such as the CN Tower, Rogers Centre, and the city's entertainment and theatre districts.
+Its central location is also expected to support increased visitor demand during major international events hosted in Toronto, including matches associated with the 2026 FIFA World Cup.

+The combination of these amenities and its central location makes the Sheraton Centre Toronto Hotel a versatile destination for a variety of travel purposes.